Our Team

 When not working, Ange loves trail-running with her kelpie, yoga and travelling.

-Senior Lawyer
+Managing Lawyer

 Susannah Wells

-Originally from London, Susannah moved to Melbourne in 2018.
-She holds a Juris Doctor Degree, and undergraduate degree in Politics and Australian Indigenous Studies, all from the University of Melbourne.
 During her studies, she was the President of Law Students for Refugees and received the 2023 Daniel McCluskey Social Justice Prize for her demonstrated commitment to social justice, equality, and human rights.
 Susannah completed an exchange program at the University of Paris 1: Panthéon-Sorbonne in the Masters of Global Business Law and Governance program.
+She received a Recognition of Academic Excellence in her graduating cohort at Melbourne Law School.

 Susannah has volunteered and interned across a number of legal aid and community legal centres, including Victoria Legal Aid, Refugee Legal and the North Australian Aboriginal Family Legal Service.